scrapy/scrapy/docs/topics/addons.rst

 Activating and configuring add-ons
 ==================================

-Add-ons and their configuration live in Scrapy's :class:`~scrapy.addons.AddonManager`.
-During a :class:`~scrapy.crawler.Crawler` initialization the add-on manager will read a list of enabled add-ons from your ``ADDONS`` setting.
+During :class:`~scrapy.crawler.Crawler` initialization, the list of enabled add-ons is read from your ``ADDONS`` setting.

 The ``ADDONS`` setting is a dict in which every key is an add-on class or its import path and the value is its priority.